yezyilomo/django-restql/README.md

 ```

 ## Getting Started
-Using **django-restql** is very simple, you just have to use the DynamicFieldsMixin when defining a View.
+Using **django-restql** is very simple, you just have to inherit the `DynamicFieldsMixin` class when defining a view.
 ```python
 from rest_framework import viewsets from django.contrib.auth.models import User